griebie/TYPO3CMS-Reference-TyposcriptSyntax/Documentation/Syntax/TypoScriptSyntax/Index.rst

 .. important::

-   When the original object is changed after copying, the copy does not change!
+   When the original object is changed after copying, the copy will not change!
 Take a look at the following code:

    .. code-block:: typoscript